Policy Details Page

 Out-of-Season Sports Activities/Clinics

-Rules governing out-of-school and/or out-of-season student sports participation are as follows:
+Rules governing out-of-school and/or out of season student sports participation are as follows:

-A school staff member, who sponsors, promotes or directs such activities during the summer vacation shall clearly indicate that he/she is operating independent of the school district.
-As such, the school district shall be free of liability associated with the activity.
+1. Clearly indicate that he/she is operating independent of the school district.
+As such, the school District shall be free of liability associated with the activity.

 Middle School Athletic Eligibility Requirements